A crash course in Bayesian mixed models with brms (Lesson 1)

 • The longer the chain runs, the closer it gets to the true distribution

-• In Bayesian inference, we run multiple Markov chains for a preset number of samples
+• In Bayesian inference, we run multiple Markov chains with different initial values for a preset number of samples

 • Discard the initial samples (warmup)